NexPlayer/Android-SDK/getting-started.md

 For more information on properties, see **NexProperty**.

 The application may also need to handle displaying of decoded frames, if the Java rendering method is being used.
-This is necessary to supportHoneycomb.
+This is necessary to support Honeycomb.
 See **Honeycomb Support** for more details.

 Notifications are handled through the **IListener** and **IVideoRendererListener** interfaces.
 The application must provide objects which implement these interfaces, and must call **setListener** and **IVideoRendererListener** to associate them with the NexPlayer™ instance.